jkbhu85/razorpay-checkout/README.md

 ## Disclaimer
 I am not the original author of this project.
 The original code which is in the `src/index.js` (original file name `checkout.js`) file is property of Razorpay.
-A link to original source can be found [here](https://razorpay.com/docs/payment-gateway/web-integration/standard/).
+[Original source can be found here](https://razorpay.com/docs/payment-gateway/web-integration/standard/).
 Also, I am not associated to Razorpay in any way.